BGforgeNet/f2rp-walkthrough/content/docs/san-francisco.md

 Doctor Sheng is a scientist who has studied sentient plants and done some strange experiments.
 He is thought to have gone crazy and has left on a sabbatical some time ago.
 To find him, log onto a Biology station terminal in the northern part of the Steele Palace, and read the recent personnel notes.
 After that you can ask Dr. Wong about Dr. Sheng and his whereabouts.
 He will mark the last known location on your pipboy.

 As you enter the abandoned building, you will be greeted by some strange humanoid creatures that wants to bring you to their master, Dr Sheng.
-He wants you to clear out his laboratory from aggressive plant-creatures for 200xp and $1000.
+He wants you to clear out his laboratory from aggressive plant-creatures for 200 XP and $1000.
 You also get the location of the EPA if you didn't already have it and a second quest.
 Note that his creatures are pretty tough.

 If you refuse to do any of his quests (or meet with him in the first place), his creatures will attack you.
 And once you are done with all his quests you will have to fight him anyway.
 Also, you get negative karma for doing his last 2 quests.

 ### 2. Bring Dr. Sheng some plant seeds

 He wants you to go to the EPA and get some unique seeds and then he will give you something to deliver to the Shi.
 It's the experimental seeds that can be found in the green level of the EPA.
 Just use the terminal to get it from the seed bank.
-You get 1000xp for giving them to Dr. Sheng.
+You get 1000 XP for giving them to Dr. Sheng.

 ### 3. Deliver the plant seed sample to Dr. Wong

 He wants you to deliver a not so nice gift to the Shi.
 Be sure to ask "why the change of heart", as that lets you warn Dr. Wong about the plant seed later, if you so wish.
-You get 200xp plus a superstim if you ask for a reward from Dr Wong (You don't get the superstim if you warn about the seed, xp is the same).
+You get 200 XP plus a superstim if you ask for a reward from Dr Wong (You don't get the superstim if you warn about the seed, xp is the same).

 ### 4. Eliminate Dr. Wong without alerting the Shi

 Dr. Sheng also wants you to get rid of Dr. Wong in a non-suspicious manner.
 If you ask to get something upfront he will give you some poison that you can use to kill Wong with.
-1000xp for the assassination and a triple reward is promised, but Dr. Sheng will not honor that.
+1000 XP for the assassination and a triple reward is promised, but Dr. Sheng will not honor that.
 Instead he will send his creatures after you.

 ### 5. Eliminate Dr. Sheng

 When you tell Dr. Wong about Dr. Sheng, he realizes Sheng must be stopped and offers you a reward (CAWS, sniper rifle and a minigun, or ammo and meds, or $5000).
-1000xp when you get back to him.
+1000 XP when you get back to him.

 ## Other activities (not in Pip-Boy)